klemenStanic/WIER2021/pa2/report/report.md

 ## 3. Results
 The regular expressions and XPath approaches give expected results.

 Our implementation of RoadRunner gives correct results on the test samples, presented in the paper.
 The algorithm performs rather well on the *altstore.si* webpages.
 However, the output wrapper is wrong on the *overstock.com* and *rtvslo.si* pages.
-This is due to the fact,that our algorithm is not implemented recursively, and therefore can't properly match squares in the find_iterator sections.
+This is due to the fact, that our algorithm is not implemented recursively, and therefore can't properly match the squares in the find_iterator sections.

 ## 4. Conclusions